 It is for this reason that we invite you to participate in Baptismal preparation at Saint Peter Parish.
 We, in turn, will pray for God’s richest and choicest blessings for you and your family.

 Hopefully you will find the following information helpful in planning for your child’s Baptism.
-If you have any questions please call Carol Holland at 508-746-8268.
+If you have any questions please call Regina Sherman at 508-746-8268.

 Importance of Baptism